Bosher's Dam

 Bosher's Dam is a historic low head dam (also called a weir) built upon the James River just west of Richmond, Virginia.
 It is a 12-foot-high stone structure which interrupts the natural flow of Virginia's largest self-contained river by spanning the waterway between suburban Tuckahoe in Henrico County and the western part of Richmond just west of the Edward E. Willey Bridge.
-Dams like Bosher's Dam are often referred to as "drowning machines" by paddlers due to their dangerous nature.
-Bosher's Dam is not an exception from this rule having caused a number of deaths.
+Such dams are often referred to as "drowning machines" by paddlers due to their dangerous nature.
+Bosher's Dam is not an exception and has caused a number of deaths.

 History

 The structure dates to 1835 at the location of an earlier dam designed to catch fish between slats.
 The current iteration was part of construction of the James River and Kanawha Canal, a major 19th Century transportation project whose emphasis in 1835 was getting boat traffic around the Falls of the James, the boulder-strewn whitewater that blocked river transport for at least ten miles around Richmond.

 The dam may have provided power for nearby gristmills and provided sufficient water depth to the Canal flowing on what eventually became a 22-mile pathway as it weaves above the north shore of the James around the Falls.